-Vacation, Conference, and Sick Days: In addition to the eight hospital holidays, all interns are entitled to twenty vacation days and twelve sick days for the year.
+Vacation, Conference, and Sick Days: In addition to the nine hospital holidays, all interns are entitled to twenty vacation days and twelve sick days for the year.
 We ask that you try to arrange to use two weeks' vacation during the first half of the academic year and two weeks during the second half.
 Approval for the dates selected must be given by your administrative supervisor and directors of the clinical service at least two weeks prior to the planned date.
 Only under extraordinary circumstances will vacation days be permitted during the first and last two weeks of the year.
 In addition, you may request up to five conference days.
 Approval for conference days must be given by Dr. Rego.
 Financial support of up to \$2000 is available for conferences in which you are presenting but requires pre-authorization from Dr. Rego.
 Please refer to the "Intern Time-Off Procedures" hand-out for detailed information about how to submit time off requests and call out for sick days.

 Medical Benefits: Montefiore Medical Center has an excellent benefit program.
 The program is made up of a broad range of coverage that offers both flexibility and the opportunity for solid financial protection for you and your enrolled family members.
-Montefiore provides three medical options.
-The choices represent an indemnity plan with high deductibles and copayments, an indemnity plan with low deductibles and co-payments, and a point of service plan for medical care primarily delivered at Montefiore.
+Montefiore provides different options.
+The choices represent an indemnity plan with high deductibles and co-payments, an indemnity plan with low deductibles and co-payments, and a point of service plan for medical care primarily delivered at Montefiore.
 Each of these choices is available to you at different costs, and you should choose the one which is most appropriate to your personal circumstances.
 Besides medical options, there are prescription drug, vision, dental options, life insurance, etc. The selections and costs are explained in full by our Benefits Office at the beginning of the internship year.
 An enrollment booklet will be made available at that time.

-Educational Resource Allowance: All interns are entitled to an educational resource allowance of up to \$500.00.
-This can be used towards: (1) Purchasing academic textbooks or journal subscriptions, (2) Payment of professional society membership dues, (3) Purchasing educative software, and (4) Purchasing personal digital assistant (PDA) capable devices (for example: PDA wireless telephones, PDA touch, PDA devices, I-Touch, I-Phone, I-Pad, and e-readers).
-The following procedures should be followed: obtain an "Employee Business Expense & Travel Reimbursement Form" from the department or House Staff Office.
-Once you have filled out the form and attached original receipts for purchases/expenses, it must be submitted to Dr. Rego for his approval and signature and then forwarded to the House Staff Office for review, tracking, and approval by the Director of House Staff Office as second signature.
+Educational Resource Allowance: Montefiore Medical Center to provides an educational resource allowance of up to a maximum of \$500.00 to Montefiore Medical Center House Staff Officers on Montefiore payroll each academic year for: (1) Purchase of academic textbooks, journal subscriptions, (2) Payment of professional society membership dues, (3) Purchase of educative software, (4) Purchase of personal digital assistant devices (e.g., wireless telephones, I-Phone, I-Pad, and e-readers) and laptops, (5) Purchase of Educational Courses (Spanish, etc.), (6) Payment for Licensure Fees, and (7) Payment for Conference Registration Fees.
+Interns should obtain an "Employee Business Expense & Travel Reimbursement Form" from the department or House Staff Office, complete the form, and attach original receipts for purchases/expenses.
+Note: the form must be submitted to Dr. Rego for his approval.